NeCTAR-RC/nectar-training/package04/sections/cloudVsHPC.markdown

 **HPC** targets extremely large sets of data and crunching the information in parallel *while* sharing the data between compute nodes (you can think of a "node" as a computer).
 The data connection between the nodes has to be very fast (typically, *Infiniband* technology is used), essentially turning the entire grid of nodes into one single “supercomputer”.
 This requires expensive hardware: nodes with individually high performance, i.e. high processing power and large memory, and very fast network connections between nodes. ***One*** application can be run ***across*** a variable number of nodes.
 We call this **vertical scalability**.

 **Cloud computing** on the other hand targets "embarrassingly parallel problems" (EPP).
 An embarrassingly parallel problem is one for which little or no effort is required to separate the problem into a number of parallel tasks.
 This is often the case where there exists no dependency (or communication) between those parallel tasks.
 A common EPP problem is one in which a very large data set is chopped into pieces which are dispatched to various computers for processing; or, several copies a smaller data set is distributed across computers to perform different computations on it (e.g. running the application with different parameters).
-After the processing is finsihed, the resulting data is re-assembled or the results from all computers summarized.
+After the processing is finished, the resulting data is re-assembled or the results from all computers summarized.
 The individual computers don't have to be super fast, but instead the power lies in have a huge number of computers. *Several* applications (or, *copies* of the same application) run on a several nodes.
 We call this **horizontal scalability**.

 {% img src=images/CloudVsHPC.png, w=80, dim=percent, align=center %}